jeblad/vscode-wikimediafunctions-snippets/README.md

 - message library (mixed library and object); as an object it can't be properly identified unless intellisense works for Lua
 - site library; this is a proper library imported as default and can be properly identified by prefix alone
 - text library; this is a proper library imported as default and can be properly identified by prefix alone
-- title library (mixed library and object); as an object it can't be properly identified unless intellisense works for Lua

 ## Installation